ONTAP 9 Manuals ( CA08871-402 )

 Configure Active Directory domain controller access

-You provide these values with the security login domain-tunnel create command when you have already configured a SMB server for a data SVM and you want to configure the SVM as a gateway or tunnel for Active Directory domain controller access to the cluster.
+You provide these values with the security login domain-tunnel create command when you have already configured a SMB server for a data storage VM and you want to configure the storage VM as a gateway or tunnel for Active Directory domain controller access to the cluster.

 Field